jbcjun19/quizRandom/README.md

 # This program will not run.
-Find the errors
+Please find the errors - there are 10 in total! (or 11 depending on how you count them)

     package com.company;